patrickoser/social-app/README.md

     mark/comment on what each of them do.
 Then I will know what I need and what can be erased.

     'createPost' is posting new posts to firebase but they are not updating/populating to the home page.
+When yousubmit a new post it also skips over all the console logs in createpost, but still adds the posts to firebase.

     Use the loading function within DataContext to handle the loading time needed for components to load properly.